puppetlabs/puppetdb/README.md

 For truly large installations, we recommend terminating SSL using Apache or Nginx instead of within PuppetDB itself.
 This permits much greater flexibility and control over bandwidth and clients.

+## Puppet Setup

+In order to talk to PuppetDB, Puppet must be configured to use the PuppetDB terminuses.
+This can be achieved by installing the module on the Puppet master and changing the `storeconfigs_backend` setting to `puppetdb`.
+The location of the server can be specified using the `$confdir/puppetdb.conf` file.
+The basic format of this file is:

+    [main]
+    server = puppetdb.example.com
+    port = 8080

+If no config file is specified, or a value isn't supplied, the defaults will be
+used:

+    server = puppetdb
+    port = 8080

 ## SSL Setup